Involutions of Azumaya algebras: Introduction

 We therefore introduce and study involutions of the second kind of Azumaya algebras on topological spaces.
 In fact, we develop the necessary foundations in the generality of connected locally ringed topoi with involution, and show that Saltman's theorem holds in this setting.
 In doing so, we stumbled into our second purpose, which we now explain.

 Any involution of a field is either trivial or comes from a quadratic Galois extension, which is why the classical theory sees a dichotomy into involutions of the first or second kind.
-For a ring, the analogous involutions are the trivial involutions or those arising as the nontrivial automorphism of a quadratic \'etale extension $R/S$.
+For a ring, the analogous involutions are the trivial involutions or those arising as the non-trivial automorphism of a quadratic \'etale extension $R/S$.
 Geometrically, these correspond to extreme cases where one has either a trivial action of the cyclic group $C_2 = \{1, \lambda\}$ on a scheme, or where the action is scheme-theoretically free.
 One may also view the free case as corresponding to an \emph{unramified} map $\pi: X \to X/C_2$.
 This dichotomy has been preserved in the literature on involutions of Azumaya algebras over schemes, say for instance \cite{knus_azumaya_1990} and \cite{knus_quadratic_1991}, by considering only trivial or unramified involutions of the base ring.

 There are, of course, involutions $\lambda:R\to R$ which are neither trivial nor wholly unramified.
 For instance, one may encounter involutions of varieties that are generically free but fix a nonempty closed subscheme.
-Alternatively, there are involutions of nonreduced rings that restrict to trivial involutions of the reduction---these are geometrically ramified everywhere, but nonetheless nontrivial.
+Alternatively, there are involutions of nonreduced rings that restrict to trivial involutions of the reduction---these are geometrically ramified everywhere, but nonetheless non-trivial.

 Our second purpose therefore became developing the theory of $\lambda$-involutions on Azumaya algebras with minimal assumptions on $\lambda$.
-This led us to consider some fundamental problems regarding rings with involution, especially semilocal rings with involution.
-We establish a generalization of Saltman's theorem, and present a classification of $\lambda$-involutions into \emph{types}, generalizing the classification of involutions as \emph{orthogonal}, \emph{symplectic}---both of the first kind---or \emph{unitary}---of the second---when $R=K$ is a field in which $2$ is invertible.
+We establish a generalization of Saltman's theorem, and present a classification of $\lambda$-involutions into \emph{types}, generalizing the classification of involutions of central simple algebras as \emph{orthogonal}, \emph{symplectic}---both of the first kind---or \emph{unitary}---of the second.